twrchtrwyth/pelican/content/pages/grimoire.md

 >
 > <footer>--Arthur C. Clarke</footer>

-This page serves as my tome of useful Linux incantations.
-Most of these relate to Manjaro, which is my main distro.
+This page serves as my tome of useful Unix incantations.
+Originally, most of these related to Manjaro, which was my main distro when I started this site.
+I now use Arch, but most should still be applicable.
+I also dabble with OpenBSD and so there might be some overlap with this too.

 <!-- This generates a table of contents with the CSS `toc` class -->
 [TOC]